device42/rundeck-device42-nodes-plugin/Readme.md

 You can use Device42 filtering option to limit the amount of devices collected for the project.
 If you wish to use smart filters for the specific jobs feel free to use the default filtering mechanizm of the Rundesk - all collected Device42 attributes are stored as Node properties, tags or attributes.

+# Download #

+For your convenience, compiled jar file is located at: http://www.device42.com/integrations/rundeck/.
+You can build per the instructions below, or use the pre-compiled jar file.

 # Build system #

 The plugin uses gradle build system.
 To build the plugin execute "gradlew" application